 01 of 05

-There's so many great aspects of this project!
+There are so many great aspects of this project!
 First of all, DIY tree branch decor is incredibly easy to make.
 Seriously, practically anyone can do this—even the self-professed, worst crafter in the world can handle this project.
 Also, it takes barely any supplies and you can use the finished versions in so many ways.
 So consider this project as a base for more complicated decor.
 Whether you use it on your front porch or decide to create your own spooky Halloween tree or gilded Christmas decor, or even just place them in a beautiful antique vessel—you've got plenty of options.Continue to 2 of 5 below.

 02 of 05